Best Places to Live in Charlotte, NC

 The city’s government center and also the least lively of the four wards is Second Ward.
 The area itself fell victim to a short-sighted real estate project back in the 1960s.
 Today, it is an area that can be a decent investment in terms of buying a home if you are willing to sit on the investment and wait for the city’s growth to catch up.
 If you don’t want to live in what may be deemed a bit of a social vacuum, the second ward may not be the place for you.
 It’s a great place to find parking though!

-The third ward is a historic spot reflecting it’s blue-collar industrial heritage.
+The third ward is a historic spot reflecting its blue-collar industrial heritage.
 Bank of America Stadium is the most iconic spot in the third ward and offers an attractive appeal for both real estate investments and Panthers fans.
 This is likely the ward to bet on for future growth.
 Third Ward Park is also home to the Charlotte Knights, a triple AAA baseball team with a beautiful stadium that can be seen from nearby skyscrapers.

-On the outer edges of the third ward are historic bungalows and modern condos, townhomes, recreational fields and dog parks.
+On the outer edges of the third ward are historic bungalows and modern condos, townhomes, recreational fields, and dog parks.

 The most popular of all the wards is the fourth ward.
-With charming Victorians and quiet streets lining the historic district you will have quite the variety of housing choices.
+With charming Victorians and quiet streets lining the historic district you will have quite a variety of housing choices.
 In the 1970s the Junior League partnered with Bank of America and began to revitalize the neighborhood.

-A neighborhood within walking distance to Uptown’s dining, employment opportunities, and events.
+A great neighborhood within walking distance to Uptown’s dining, employment opportunities, and events.
 The Fourth Ward is experiencing a large amount of commercial growth as well that is beautifully blended among the quaint neighborhoods, condos, and retail spaces.

 The Fourth Ward neighborhood has it all!

 Ballantyne is an upscale Charlotte neighborhood with a population of around 25,000 (up from a population of 9,000 in 2000).
 Conveniently located on the South Carolina border, Ballantyne is one of the most desirable neighborhoods in Charlotte.
-It’s a great destination for golfers with numerous playing courses nearby including the Ballantyne Hotel - a great spot for golf, weddings, dining and more!
+It’s a great destination for golfers with numerous playing courses nearby including the Ballantyne Hotel - a great spot for golf, weddings, dining, and more!
 If you’re living in Ballantyne, NC you know how great the community is with constant events and activities for all ages!

-The 535 acre Ballantyne Corporate Park holds over 4 million square feet of office space and includes the headquarters of companies like MetLife, Tree.com Inc, Premier Inc, Babcock and Wilcox, Snyder's-Lance Inc, Curtiss-Wright, Extended Stay America and Fortune 500 company SPX and ESPN regional television
+The 535 acre Ballantyne Corporate Park holds over 4 million square feet of office space and includes the headquarters of companies like MetLife, Tree.com Inc, Premier Inc, Babcock and Wilcox, Snyder's-Lance Inc, Curtiss-Wright, Extended Stay America, and Fortune 500 company SPX and ESPN regional television

 Plaza-Midwood has a population of just under 5,000 in 2015.
 The neighborhood is bound by Charlotte Country Club to the East, Hawthorne lane to the north, and Central Ave to the South.